openslx/eaas-client/README.md

 This project comprises the modified [guacamole](https://github.com/apache/incubator-guacamole-client) 0.9.5 library and the EAAS client JavaScript Library.

 ## How to build
-To get the concatenated and minified files you simple run `mvn package` inside the projects root directory.
-The `bwfla-all.min.js` and `guacamole-all.min.js` can then be found in `target\eaas-client-<version>\`.
+To get the concatenated and minified build you simple run `mvn package` inside the project directory.
+The `target/eaas-client-<version>.zip` contains all distributables.

+## Dependencies
+The project is dependent on jQuery.